FND/declepticon/README.md

   }
   ```

-  The right-hand side contains a validator or an array thereof (`OR`
+  The right-hand side consists of a validator or an array thereof (`OR`
   conjunction).
-A validator is typically a function which is passed the
+A validator is typically a function which is passed the original
-  original value and returns `false` if that value is considered invalid.
-As
+  value and returns `false` if that value is considered invalid.
+As a shortcut,
-  a shortcut, the expected value may be used as a validator instead (strict
+  the expected value may be used as a validator instead (strict equality
-  equality comparison).
+  comparison).

   Non-essential fields are flagged by passing the respective validator(s) to the
   `optional` function (see above).